vijaysamanuriWM/hyscale-json-schema/docs/hyscale-spec-reference.md

    </td>
    <td>
    </td>
-   <td>Optional Array of commands which is invoked during image build.
+   <td><em>Optional</em> Array of commands which is invoked during image build.
 The commands are also part of the image.
    </td>
   </tr>
   <tr>